daormar/debasher/doc/design_doc_resident.md

 (`engine/debasher_runtime_launcher.py`), not a new kind of process: to the engine, a launcher node is a node like any other, with its heartbeat and its control ports.
-A module defines one with a class that names the general program, `PFILE`, and may give the runs root, `RUNS_ROOT`, an absolute path; by default it is the output directory of the process, which the engine keeps across launches of a node (see "Ordered shutdown") and exports to it as `DEBASHER_PROCESS_OUTDIR`. `PFILE` is resolved as an external alias is: a path relative to the directory of the module that declares the node, where a program keeps its files, which the engine exports to the node as `DEBASHER_PROCESS_MODULE_DIR`; an absolute path is accepted with a warning, since it ties the program to one machine.
+A module defines one with a class that names the general program, `PFILE`, or, with `PROCESS`, a single process of that module (see "A single process"), and may give the runs root, `RUNS_ROOT`, an absolute path; by default it is the output directory of the process, which the engine keeps across launches of a node (see "Ordered shutdown") and exports to it as `DEBASHER_PROCESS_OUTDIR`. `PFILE` is resolved as an external alias is: a path relative to the directory of the module that declares the node, where a program keeps its files, which the engine exports to the node as `DEBASHER_PROCESS_MODULE_DIR`; an absolute path is accepted with a warning, since it ties the program to one machine.
 A node whose `PFILE` is not a file stops when it is created.
-Every input port that carries data is a port of requests, except `RUNS_DONE_PORT` (`runs_done` by default), which with the output port `DONE_PORT` (`outdone`) tells when a batch run ends (see "The end of a batch run as an input event").
+Every input port that carries data is a port of requests; the output port `DONE_PORT` (`outdone` by default), if the node has it, tells when a batch run ends (see "The end of a batch run as an input event").
 A launcher node cannot be a task of an array process, since the tasks would share its bookkeeping.

-The modules that the general program loads are found with the `DEBASHER_MOD_DIR` of the launcher node, which inherits it along the whole chain of launches: the frontend puts it in the environment of the `debasher_exec` it runs, from the program's own settings (or the shell has it, on the command line); every node inherits the environment of `debasher_exec`, the `Supervisor` too, and so does a node that the `Supervisor` relaunches; and the launcher thread runs each `debasher_exec` of a batch run with the environment of the node.
+The modules that the general program loads are found with the `DEBASHER_MOD_DIR` of the launcher node, which inherits it along the whole chain of launches: the frontend puts it in the environment of the `debasher_exec` it runs, from the program's own settings (or the shell has it, on the command line); every node inherits the environment of `debasher_exec`, the `Supervisor` too, and so does a node that the `Supervisor` relaunches; and the launcher node runs each `debasher_exec` of a batch run with the environment of the node.
 The generated script of every process also carries the value that `debasher_exec` had when it generated it, so that a node relaunched by hand, from a shell without it,